kuhletcg/kuhletcg/_posts/2021-05-06-Front end develepment libraries projects.md

 ## Body

-While I was doing a drum machine I faced challenges they why I did three projects if I was not struggling to build a drum machine I would have finished four projects.
+While I was doing a drum machine I faced challenges that's why I did three projects if I was not struggling to build a drum machine I would have finished four projects.
 Tomorrow I will try to firer out where was the problem by tomorrow by tomorrow I want to get rid of them all.

 ## Change Text with click EventsPassed